salujajaskeerat/ELP305-TribeD-documentation/index.md

 ### Other design specifications

-- Tumbler&#39;s Hatch Door- 12&quot;x12&quot; attached with a hinge and locked with a latch.
+- Tumbler&#39;s Hatch Door- 12&quot;x12&quot; attached with a hinge and locked with a latch
 - Drill holes in the drum to allow airflow in and out.
 Sufficient airflow is essential to allow rain and air to enter and drain the drum.
 Space them 2-3 inches apart.
-Holes can be of ⅜&quot; diameter.
+Holes can be of ⅜&quot; diameter

-- We add ½&quot; square HDPE plastic inside the drum to prevent the compost from stelling at the base.
+- We add ½&quot; square HDPE plastic inside the drum to prevent the compost from stelling at the base

 ### Cost estimations

 The significant parts required are a pressure-treated wooden board, a 55-gallon plastic drum, and a 1/2″x1/2″x6′ HDPE, UHMWPE, or similar plastic sheet.
-Other than those, we would need screws, hinges, and a latch.
+Other than those, we would need screws, hinges, and a latch

 - Drum- Rs 600 to Rs 800
 - Pressure-treated wooden boards- Rs 300